 Read IntuneManagementExtension logs using PowerShell

-Reading logs is always something you just have to do, but the Intune logs are not easy to read without tools like CMTrace on the user's device.
-(The formatting is not that nice without it) In this blog post, I will show you an easy way to read one or two specific logs, or all the logs at once, and each in its own Out-Gridview console for easy filtering when searching for keywords.
+You have to read logs, but the Intune logs are difficult without tools like CMTrace on the user's device.
+(The formatting is not that nice without it) In this blog post, I will show you an easy way to read one or two specific logs, or all the logs at once, and each in its Out-Gridview console for easy filtering when searching for keywords.

 Report Scheduled Tasks on servers that have local or domain accounts configured

 For one of our customers, I needed to create a report of all Scheduled Tasks on their servers with a local or domain account configured.
-They needed this report because they are switching to more strict Group Policies and they needed to know what user accounts should have the "Log on as a batch job" … Continue reading Report Scheduled Tasks on servers that have local or domain accounts configured
+They needed this report because they are switching to more strict Group Policies and needed to know what user accounts should have the "Log on as a batch job" right.
+In this blog post, I will show you how to create that report 🙂

 Using Send-MgUserMail as the Send-MailMessage replacement

 I used the Send-MailMessage cmdlet a lot in the past for testing Receive Connectors in Exchange or emailing reports in scheduled PowerShell scripts.
 When you try to use the Send-MailMessage cmdlet, it has been showing you this message for quite a while now: WARNING: The command 'Send-MailMessage' is obsolete.
 This cmdlet does not guarantee secure connections to SMTP servers.
-While no immediate replacement is available in PowerShell, we recommend you do not use Send-MailMessage.
+While no immediate replacement is available in PowerShell, we recommend you not use Send-MailMessage.
 See https://aka.ms/SendMailMessage for more information.
 In this blog post, I will show you the new way of sending emails using Send-MgUserMail.
-Note: This works for Exchange Online, not local Exchange installations or any other SMTP service.

 Using PowerShell scripts in Endpoint Manager Compliance Policies

-I wrote a blog post about where you could use PowerShell scripts in Endpoint Manager here, but I didn't mention the possibility to use it in Compliance Policies.
+I wrote a blog post about where you could use PowerShell scripts in Endpoint Manager here, but I didn't mention the possibility of using it in Compliance Policies.
 In this blog post, I will 🙂